 Understanding the two mindsets can profoundly change the way you lead your life.

-The fixed mindset believes the intelligence, personality, and character are given.
+The fixed mindset believes intelligence, personality, and character are given.
 They can’t be changed.

-The growth mindset believes the intelligence, personality, and character can be changed.
+The growth mindset believes that intelligence, personality, and character can be changed.
 You can be good at anything with consistent effort.

 The fixed mindset believes the relationship should be naturally perfect.

-The growth mindset believes that lasting relationship comes from working together.
+The growth mindset believes that a lasting relationship comes from working together.

 The growth mindset sees failure as an opportunity to learn and do better.

 The fixed mindset believes in natural-born talent.
 So there’s no reason to try becoming better.

 The growth mindsets believe in the process.
 They can improve at anything step by step.

 The list can go on and on.
 As you can see, our mindset affects all areas of our life.